 Ed Caesar is an author and feature writer.
-He has contributed to The New York Times Magazine, The Atlantic, Outside, The Smithsonian Magazine, The Sunday Times Magazine and British GQ, and has reported in a wide range of countries, from the Democratic Republic of Congo to Kosovo to Iran.
+He has contributed to The New York Times Magazine, The Atlantic, Outside, The Smithsonian Magazine, The Sunday Times Magazine and British GQ, and has reported from a wide range of countries including the Democratic Republic of Congo, Kosovo and Iran.
 He was once asked by Kevin Costner whether he was "anxious to die".

 Amongst other subjects, Caesar has written about African civil wars, marathon tennis matches, British murder trials, wingsuit flying and Tom Wolfe's beautiful apartment.
 Most of his long articles are archived on this website.

-Caesar is currently writing Two Hours, a book about the quest to run a marathon in less than two hours.
+Caesar is currently writing Two Hours, a book about the world's greatest distance runners and their quest to run previously unthinkable times for the marathon.
 It will be published by Simon & Schuster in the USA in October 2015, and by Viking in the UK in July 2015.
 He is represented by Karolina Sutton at the Curtis Brown agency in London, and by Sloan Harris at ICM in New York.

 Email Ed at or follow him on Twitter @edcaesar.